This post may contain affiliate links, full disclosure here.

 In this situation, shelves are swiftly empty, and the store becomes a battleground.
 In the next scene, Dad discovers a store that has managed to preserve hold of its inventory but has become ridiculously greedy, increasing prices and heartlessly bartering family heirlooms in exchange for the now useless cash.

 Believe me again, mate, if you think this scene can only be seen on the big screen.
-Even a rumor of calamity can send your entire community into a panic – because, let’s face it, no one is prepared for a tragedy.
+Even a rumor of disaster can send your entire community into a panic – because, let’s face it, no one is prepared for a tragedy.
 No one has stocked up on food rations or window reinforcements.
 No one has considered how to safeguard their family or home.
 No one is prepared, and they are now panicked to the point of violence.

 You can prepare for a crisis right now with low-cost items and limited storage space, as you’ll see in this minimalist disaster survival list.
 Every item on this list can be ordered in two days with Amazon Prime or picked up in a hurry at your local Walmart.

-Resources You Might Need
+Resources You Might Need When A Disaster Happens

 Take a look at a map of your city.
 You’ll rapidly learn how reliant you’ve become on GPS if a disaster takes out your electricity (which it will).
 To return to the basics, you’ll need to keep track of the dangerous zones on your map as you navigate out of the city or to the next medical facility.

 Don’t bother with the matches from the hardware store.
 Purchase a few dozen BIC lighters like this and store them in a dry location.

 Your gadgets and family heirlooms will be ruined if they are submerged or covered with moisture during a hurricane, flood, or typhoon.
 Anything and everything of value to you should be double-zipped.